DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 * transfer data can appear incomplete as induction tutors can enter transfer information at different times. **For example,** a participant is planning on transferring from school X to school Y. School X’s induction tutor confirms the participant will be leaving, but school Y’s induction tutor has not yet confirmed the participant will be joining.
 At this stage the only data available via the API is from the school the participant is leaving
 * where a participant’s transfer from one provider to another is complete, the original provider should maintain data accuracy and [notify DfE that the participant has withdrawn from training](/api-reference/ecf/guidance/#notify-dfe-a-participant-has-withdrawn-from-training). **For example,** a participant has transferred from provider X to provider Y. The relevant school induction tutors have confirmed that the participant has left one school and joined the other.
 At this stage provider X will [view the participant’s data](/api-reference/ecf/guidance.html#view-a-single-participant-39-s-data) to see `“participant_status”: “left”`.
 They can then [notify DfE a participant has withdrawn from training with them](/api-reference/ecf/guidance/#notify-dfe-a-participant-has-withdrawn-from-training).
 This will update the participant’s `training_status`  to `withdrawn`
+* it’s possible for the induction tutor from the new school to report a joiner before the old school’s induction tutor.
+In this case, the `leaving_date` value would be null until reported by the old school’s induction tutor

 For more detailed information see the specifications for this [view participant transfers endpoint](/api-reference/reference-v3.html#api-v3-participants-ecf-transfers-get).